 4. Iloilo

-Regarding its economy and education, Iloilo has grown in Western Visayas.
-This metropolis is now home to excellent state and private universities.
-Compared to the other big cities, it is also another affordable city suitable for international students.
-The average monthly cost of living here is less than $550, which is cheaper than in Baguio, Metro Manila, Cebu, and other major cities.
+Regarding its economy and education, Iloilo has grown as a major urban center in Western Visayas.
+The city describes itself as the Educational Capital of Western Visayas and is home to excellent state and private universities.
+Compared with other big cities, it is also another affordable city suitable for international students.
+The average monthly cost of living here is about $554, which is cheaper than Manila, Cebu, and many other major cities.

 5. Davao